Climate Change Initiatives | Environment | Sustainability | SUMITOMO SEIKA CHEMICALS CO.,LTD.

 Current evaluation results

-Himeji Works Low Medium to high
+Himeji Works Low to medium Low to medium

-Befu Works Low High
+Befu Works Low to medium Low to medium

 Chiba Works Medium to high Medium to high